mcaskill/simple-footnotes/readme.txt

 == Changelog ==

+= 0.4 =
+* If you paginate your posts, footnote numbering will now remain consistent across pages (e.g., each page does not start with 1)

 = 0.3 =
 * If you paginate your posts, there's now an option under Settings > Reading that enables you to move the footnotes below your page links.
 Footnotes will still appear as normal for posts that are unpaginated.